coder/coder/docs/api/workspaces.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Determine whether a workspace is capable of autostarting.
+## Resolve workspace autostart by id.

 ### Code samples